NVIDIA/grace-cpu-benchmarking-guide/src/developer/cpudetect.md

 The source code for the `lscpu` utility is a great example of how to retrieve and use these registers.
 For example, to learn how to translate the CPU part number in the `MIDR_EL1` register to a human-readable string read <https://github.com/util-linux/util-linux/blob/master/sys-utils/lscpu-arm.c>.

-Here's the output of `lscpu` on NVIDIA Grace-Hopper:
+Here is the output of `lscpu` on NVIDIA Grace-Hopper:
 ```
 nvidia@localhost:/home/nvidia$ lscpu
 Architecture:          aarch64